At Wellcombe, we understand the important role we play in promoting diversity and inclusion and enabling our clients to meet their D&I objectives.

 You can read our policy below.

-The Company values and actively strives to have a diverse and inclusive workforce in a working environment free from discrimination & harassment on any grounds protected by the UK Equality Act 2010.
-An inclusive work culture where people of different backgrounds are valued equally will ensure better outcomes for us all.
 We continually engage with our staff as well as external partners to help us to understand how we can make our workplace more inclusive and gain an insight into what our staff need most from us.

 Unlawful discrimination of any kind in the working environment will not be tolerated and the Company will take all necessary action to prevent its occurrence.

-Equality, diversity and inclusion practice is developing constantly as social attitudes and legislation change.
+Equity, diversity, and inclusion practice is developing constantly as social attitudes and legislation change.
 The Company will review all policies and implement necessary changes where these could improve equality of opportunity.

-Everyone within the Company must fully understand and comprehend how this policy will affect them and they must abide by the following when carrying out their duties.
+Everyone within the Company must fully understand and comprehend how this policy will affect them, and they must abide by the following when carrying out their duties.
 When working for or representing the Company you must:

 In addition, managers must:

-The Company requires you to provide details of any relevant criminal record at an early stage in the application process.
+The Company requires you to provide details of any relevant criminal record at an early stage in the onboarding process.
 Specific rules about which convictions and spent convictions you should disclose and those you need not disclose – known as “protected convictions” – are contained in legislation.

 Any such information should be sent in a separate confidential letter to the designated person.
 Only those who need to see it as a formal part of the recruitment process will have access to this information.

+Having a criminal record will not necessarily prevent you from being appointed.
 Any recruitment decision will depend on the nature of the position and the circumstances and background of the offence(s).
 The Company will discuss with you the relevance of any offence to the job in question.

 While positive measures may be taken to encourage under-represented groups to apply for employment opportunities, recruitment or promotion to all jobs will be based solely on merit.

-Everyone will have equal access to training and other career-development opportunities
+Everyone will have equal access to training and other career-development opportunities appropriate to their experience and abilities.

-appropriate to their experience and abilities.
-However, the Company will take appropriate positive action measures (as permitted by equal opportunities legislation) to provide specialist training and support for groups that are underrepresented in the workforce and encourage them to take up training and career-development opportunities.
+However, the Company will take appropriate positive action measures (as permitted by equal opportunities legislation) to provide specialist training and support for groups that are under-represented in the workforce and encourage them to take up training and career-development opportunities.

 Everyone is responsible for the promotion and advancement of this policy.
 Behaviour, action or words that breach the policy will not be tolerated and could be deemed an act of discrimination.